sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 Clever code is a kind of code we may see in job interview questions or language quizzes.
 When they expect us to know how a language feature, we probably have never seen before, works.
 My answer to all these questions is: “it won’t pass code review”.

-Some people confuse _brevity_ with _clarity_.
+Some folks confuse _brevity_ with _clarity_.
 Short code (brevity) isn’t always the clearest code (clarity), often the opposite.
 Trying to make your code shorter is a noble goal, but it should never make it harder to read.

 <!-- textlint-disable alex -->